 South African business spends a great deal of time and money on education projects.
 While this generous and valuable contribution has resulted in many excellent projects, it has not improved the education system as a whole.

-Compared to government expenditure on education, the resources commanded by companies and foundations are minuscule.

-- The country needs good ideas to help focus the allocation of private funding so that it has the best chance of positively influencing the education system.
+Compared to government expenditure on South African education, the resources commanded by companies and foundations are miniscule.
+The country needs good ideas to help focus the allocation of private funding, so that it has the best chance of positively influencing the education system.

 To make an impact on education reform, business must clearly articulate why it is important for students to learn more, know more, and be able to do more in a global economy.
 It needs to say what needs to change, how it needs to change, and why it needs to change.